CDLUC3/ezid/doc/apidoc.2.rst

   identifier will be registered with resolvers and other external services.

 * A public identifier may be marked as unavailable.
+At this time the identifier will be removed from any external indexing services.

 * An unavailable identifier may be returned to public status.
+At this time the identifier will be re-registered with resolvers and other external services.

 Internal metadata
 -----------------